-Entries due: January 5 2018.
+Entries due: January 3, 2020.
 Entries must be entered online by the entry deadline.
 No late entries will be accepted after the entry deadline.
+Traditional Popping Division has been added.

-Activity Scheduled: Monday, January 22, 2018, beginning at 6:00 p.m. in the arena
+xActivity Scheduled: Tuesday, January 28, 2020, beginning at 6:00 p.m. in the arena

 - 1. Exhibitor Conduct: Any unbecoming behavior of exhibitor will disqualify them and all awards and premiums will be forfeited.
 Also refer to Exhibitor Conduct rule, rule 4, page 3.
-Exhibitors must be appropriately dressed.

-2. A warm up session outside with a committee member present will be held between 5:35 p.m. and 5:45 p.m. - 3.
-Each contestant will have forty five (45) seconds to perform their whip popping ability.

-4. Whips can be at lengths from 6 to 14 feet.

-5. In case of a tie, there will be a Pop-off to determine the winner.

-- 6. Contestant will be disqualified from the contest if found popping at any time before or after they enter the arena or during - 7.
+Exhibitors must be appropriately dressed. - 2. xA warm up session outside with a committee member present will be held between 5:35 p.m. and 5:45 p.m (time may vary if hog sale hasn't completed) - 3.
+Each contestant will have forty five (45) seconds to perform their whip popping ability. - 4.
+Whips can be at lengths from 6 to 14 feet. - 5.
+In case of a tie, there will be a Pop-off to determine the winner. - 6.
+Contestant will be disqualified from the contest if found popping at any time before or after they enter the arena or during the entire fair. - 7.
 Judges will score on the 1 to 10 scale with 10 being the highest score.
 Contestants will be judged on the most original, sharpness, loudness and best overall performance.